nestoru/asset_pricing/README.md

 ### Investors
 The investors module handles investor portfolio management and valuation.
 It provides functionality for:
-- Managing investor positions across different asset types
+- Managing investor positions across different asset types (starting with FX Spot)
-- Portfolio valuation and aggregation
+- Portfolio valuation and aggregation with detailed P&L tracking
 - Position-specific calculations and analytics
-- Value portfolios when we have current pricing data for all positions, otherwise error
+- Strict validation ensuring portfolios are only valued with current market data

+Built with ApacheSpark for enterprise-scale performance:
-It uses spark to handle portfolios with millions of positions and thousands of investors efficiently.
-Rate lookups are parallelized, position valuations are computed in parallel, aggregations are distributed, and data is processed in partitions.
+- Handles portfolios with millions of positions and thousands of investors
+- Parallel rate lookups and position valuations
+- Distributed aggregations and computations
+- Efficient partitioned data processing

 ```
 # Create mock investments for an investor